TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 {% include candid-image.html src="/assets/images/home-assistant/original-plumbing-schematic.svg" alt="Plumbing Schematic" %}

 Our heat exchanger is twice the size of the one in the video.
 Based on the external dimensions, it looks like a [BA-115-170](https://nordictec-store.com/ba-115-serie-0115mplate-2-thread-/1472-plate-heat-exchanger-nordic-ba-115-170-25-6300kw.html).
-It weighs over 100kg, so very difficult for two people to maneuver up the stairs and into a narrow cupboard.
+It weighs just over 100kg, so very difficult for two people to maneuver up the stairs and into a narrow cupboard.
 It's about the same size as the old combi boiler, but has to sit on the floor as it's too heavy to wall mount.
+The connectors are a massive 2.5 inch in diameter which means they need adaptors to connect to domestic pipework.
+The team needed half a day of installation time, and a lot of swearing, to get all the joints to seal.

-The heat exchanger is 535mm deep, 253mm wide and 428mm high.
+The heat exchanger is 535mm deep, 253mm wide and 428mm high for a volume of 58L.
 However, it's been heavily insulated and sits on feet.
 The overall dimensions are 620mm deep, 320mm wide and 550mm high.
+The volume of cupboard space occupied is 109L.

-The external volume is 0.109m³ and it holds about 60L of water total.
-Water has 8 times the heat capacity of steel, so the 100kg body is equivalent to another 12.5L of water.
+The data sheet doesn't say how much water it holds but we can work it out.
+Stainless steel has a density of 8kg per litre, so 100kg of steel needs 12.5L of space, leaving 45.5L for water.
+Conveniently, water has 8 times the heat capacity of steel, which means a litre of steel holds the same heat as a litre of water.
+The overall heat capacity is equivalent to 58L of water.

 {% include candid-image.html src="/assets/images/home-assistant/nano-store.jpg" alt="NanoStore prototype in situ" %}

 The mixing valves are two ESBE VTA 370/570 series thermostatic mixing valves.
 They have a 20-55°C range, with an adjustment knob to select temperature from 1 to 6.

-The NanoStore holds the same volume of water as a 60L MiniStore XS but has a higher overall heat capacity.
-It's a little less than a regular 80L MiniStore while being significantly smaller.
-The cuboid shape means there's more usable space.
+The NanoStore has equivalent heat capacity to a 60L MiniStore XS and occupies roughly the same volume of space.
+However, the cuboid shape means there's more usable space.
 The NanoStore fits into the space below the lower shelf in the original picture.

 According to the Nordic Tec website, the BA-115-170 is a "large industrial plate heat exchanger" with "significant weight" that is "not a heat exchanger for single-family homes".
-Of course Heat Geek aren't using it in a typical way.
+Of course, Heat Geek aren't using it in a typical way.
 It needs to be big enough to act as a heat store for the time it takes for the heat pump to react and build up to full power.

 The one we've got is so much bigger because we have two showers and Heat Geek want to see whether both can be used simultaneously.
 Plus installing a range of sizes gives them more data to work out the optimal size for future installs.